Nvidia leads Wall Street higher after a US court blocks many of Trump's tariffs

-NEW YORK — (AP) — Stocks are rising on Thursday after a U.S. court blocked many of President Donald Trump's sweeping tariffs, though the gains got less strong as trading progressed from Asia to New York.
+NEW YORK — (AP) — A big rally for stocks that began in Asia on Thursday is easing off the accelerator amid uncertainty about what will happen next after a U.S. court blocked many of President Donald Trump's sweeping tariffs.

-The S&P 500 was 0.6% higher in morning trading, and it pulled within 3.6% of its all-time high set earlier this year.
-It had dropped roughly 20% below the mark last month, when fears were at their worst about whether Trump's trade war would drive the economy into a recession.

-The gains were even bigger in Asia, where markets had the first chance to react to the ruling late Wednesday by the U.S. Court of International Trade in New York.
+It's a downshift after stocks initially leaped nearly 2% in Tokyo and Seoul, where markets had the first chance to react to the ruling late Wednesday by the U.S. Court of International Trade in New York.
 It said that the 1977 International Emergency Economic Powers Act that Trump cited for ordering massive increases in taxes on imports worldwide does not authorize the use of tariffs.

+The ruling raised hopes in financial markets that a hamstrung Trump would not be able to drive the economy into a recession with his tariffs, which had threatened to grind down on global trade and raise prices for consumers already tired of high inflation.
+Trump has said he wants to bring manufacturing jobs back to the United States, and he warned the process could cause some pain for U.S. households.

-The White House immediately appealed, and the long-term outcome of legal disputes over tariffs remains uncertain.
+But the White House filed notice of appeal, and the long-term outcome of legal disputes over tariffs remains uncertain.
 The court's ruling also affects only some of Trump's tariffs, not those on foreign steel, aluminum and autos, which were invoked under a different law.

 Trump “is still able to impose significant and wide-ranging tariffs over the longer-term through other means,” according to Ulrike Hoffmann-Burchardi, chief investment officer of global equities at UBS Global Wealth Management.